Stents, bypass surgery serve ‘no advantage’ in terms of survival, decreasing heart disease: Dr. Marc Siegel

 NIKE SAYS IT DESIGNED SHOE SPECIFICALLY FOR HEALTH CARE WORKERS

-Dr. Siegel answered this by sharing one secret.
+Siegel answered this by sharing one secret.

 “When someone's on that table and a cardiologist sees a blockage, they usually try to open it,” he said.